-- b.
-Note that, in a synchronous protocol, all control signals are generated by the master. - i.
+- v.
+Note that, in a synchronous protocol, all control signals are generated by the master. - (a).
 On a read, the slave has to respond by providing the data, but does not send any control signals to the master.
 On a write, the slave is not responsible for any signals.
-This simplifies the construction of the slave interface. - ii.
-However, if the slave failed to respond the CPU would never know.
+This simplifies the construction of the slave interface. - (b) However, if the slave failed to respond the CPU would never know.
 On a read, a totally floating bus looks like a byte of all 1's, so if the CPU addressed a non-functioning (or nonexistent) slave it would think that the slave was sending it the value F...F and that would be treated as the slave's data.
-On a write, the master would have no clue that no slave received its data. - c.
-Note, too, that in a synchronous system all devices are expected to be able to respond within a specific time frame when they are addressed.
-Since this is not necessarily realistic, many synchronous systems include a WAIT control signal that a device may assert if it needs more time. - In an asynchronous protocol, the CPU and port EXCHANGE a series of signals. - a.
+On a write, the master would have no clue that no slave received its data. - (c) To address the possibility that a slave may not be able to respond as quickly as it needs to, a synchronous system may add a WAIT control line that the slave may assert to pause the process.
+Unlike the other control signals, this one goes from the slave to the master. - b.
+In an asynchronous protocol, the CPU and port EXCHANGE a series of signals.

 For example, the following is the protocol for a memory or IO read on the MC68000 microprocessor.
 (This chip uses memory-mapped IO, so the distinction as to what type of operation is being done arises from the value of the address)

-Address from CPU \/
+Address from CPU /

-Address and data strobes from CPU \ \ /
+Address and data strobes from CPU \ //

-Data from slave / \/
+Data from slave // //////

-DTACK from slave \ \ //
+DTACK from slave \ //